-TRANSFUSION:

-This category is for blood banks that perform pre-transfusion testing and issue blood for transfusion.
+TRANSFUSION SERVICE: This category is for blood banks that perform pre-transfusion testing and issue blood for transfusion.
 Such sites must also hold Immunohematology.
 A hospital's permit in Blood Services - Transfusion covers transfusions performed at any location that is owned and operated by, and physically attached to, the hospital.
-Non-hospital sites and satellite sites that do not meet these criteria, and do not hold a laboratory permit in the Blood Services - Transfusion Storage Only category, must be approved as a LIMITED TRANSFUSION SERVICE in order to perform transfusions.
-Inquiries regarding Limited Transfusion Services should be directed to the Blood and Tissue Resources Program at btraxess@health.ny.gov or (518) 485-5341.

-TRANSFUSION - STORAGE ONLY:

-This category is for permitted laboratories that issue blood for transfusion, but rely on a blood bank holding a permit in Blood Services - Transfusion and Immunohematology to perform pre-transfusion testing.
+TRANSFUSION - STORAGE ONLY: This category is for facilities that issue blood for transfusion, but rely on a blood bank holding a permit in Blood Services - Transfusion and Immunohematology to perform pre-transfusion testing.